Human: Fall Flat: Development

 Human: Fall Flat was developed by Tomas Sakalauskas, founder of Lithuanian studio No Brakes Games.
 In 2012, Sakalauskas abandoned his work in IT to try video game development.
 Initially Sakalauskas concentrated on making mobile games although he ran out of money partway through; this, combined with him questioning the ethics of the freemium model of most mobile games, led him instead to turn development towards a PC game.
 Sakalauskas has stated that Human: Fall Flat was his "last shot at gaming".

 The game began life as a prototype for Intel's RealSense motion sensing camera, though Sakalauskas eventually realized that the game would work better with traditional control and transitioned away from the device.
 Sakalauskas set out to make the game in the vein of a puzzle game similar to Limbo or Portal, however, when playtesting the game with his son Sakalauskas noted that "he did everything possible not to solve puzzles", instead just having fun with the physics engine.
 This caused Sakalauskas to change his approach and make the puzzles "not really watertight".
 Initially the game was only single player.
 Although Sakalauskas received several requests for a multiplayer mode, he felt the physics involved would make online play impossible; however, he eventually formed a solution using technology from Nvidia, and in October 2017, an online multiplayer feature was added, allowing up to eight people to play online or by LAN.

 The game was released as a prototype on Itch.io after which many prominent streamers began promoting it, prompting Sakalauskas to release a Steam version nine months later.
 PlayStation 4 and Xbox One versions followed in May 2017 with a Nintendo Switch version that December.
 A port to mobile platforms developed by Codeglue and published by 505 Games supporting iOS and Android was released on 26 June 2019.
 A Stadia port by Lab42 released on 1 October 2020, followed by Xbox Series X/S and PlayStation 5 versions the following year.
+The game was released on the Nintendo Switch 2 on 19 March 2026.